oracle/truffleruby/doc/user/options.md

 ## SVM-specific switches

-The SVM supports `-D` for setting system properties and `-XX:arg` for SVM options.
-Unlike with the standard Ruby command-line, these options are always taken by the SVM, wherever they appear in the arguments (such as after a `--`).
+The SVM supports `--native.D` for setting system properties and `--native.XX:arg` for SVM options.

 ```
-SVM switches:
+Native switches:
-  -Dname=value     set a system property
+  --native.XX:arg       pass arg to the SVM
-  -XX:arg          pass arg to the SVM
+  --native.Dname=value  set a system property
 ```

 ## Determining the TruffleRuby home